wso2/docs-mg/en/docs/concepts/openapi-extensions.md

         -   Application
         -   Application User
         -   None
-    -   However, if you want to invoke an API or a particular API resource without an access token, you can use the `x-wso2-disable-security` extension.
+    -   However, if you want to expose API/resource without security, you can use the `x-wso2-disable-security` extension.
 Find more information about this extension from [here](https://mg.docs.wso2.com/en/latest/how-tos/security/api-authentication/disabling-security/#disabling-security).

 You can find some samples on how these OpenAPI extensions are used in [Open API definitions](https://github.com/wso2/product-microgateway/blob/master/samples/).